github/docs/content/development/build-osmand/osmand-api.md

 ---
-title: How to build sample app using OsmAnd API
+title: OsmAnd API, SDK - Samples
 intro: "In case you want to use OsmAnd as a library for your app, you might consider to use it via SDK or via API.
 Now these options are available only for Android."
 versions: '*'
 ---